-- If a calendar year appointment includes a temporary salary adjustment (stipend), the employment agreement shall specify what part if any of the stipend shall be included in salary calculations when converting from a calendar year to an academic year appointment.
-In the absence of a statement on the employment agreement stating otherwise, all stipends shall be included when converting an employee's salary from a calendar year to an academic year appointment or vice versa. - Upon approval by the president or the president's representative, and assuming that the assigned responsibilities remain substantially the same, an employee's base salary shall be adjusted by 81.82 percent when changing from a calendar year to an academic year appointment or by 133.3 percent when changing from an academic year to a calendar year appointment.
-For an employee whose appointment was previously changed from an academic year to calendar year appointment at a salary adjustment other than 133.3 percent or from a calendar year to academic year appointment at a salary adjustment other than 81.82 percent, the percent which is the reciprocal of the percent previously used shall be used to make the salary adjustment.
+(b) If a 12-month appointment includes a temporary salary adjustment (stipend), the employment agreement shall specify what part if any of the stipend shall be included in salary calculations when converting from a 12-month to an academic year appointment.
+In the absence of a statement on the employment agreement stating otherwise, all stipends shall be included when converting an employee's salary from a 12-month to an academic year appointment or vice versa.

+57 Upon approval by the president or the president's representative, and (c) 58 assuming that the assigned responsibilities remain substantially the same, an employee's 59 base salary shall be adjusted by 81.82 percent when changing from a 12-month to an academic year appointment or by 133.3 percent when changing from an academic year to a 60 61 12-month appointment.
+For an employee whose appointment was previously changed from 62 an academic year to 12-month appointment at a salary adjustment other than 133.3 percent 63 or from a 12-month to academic year appointment at a salary adjustment other than 81.82 64 percent, the percent which is the reciprocal of the percent previously used shall be used to 65 make the salary adjustment.
+66

-8.5 Appointment Types.
+67 8.5 Appointment Types.

-- (a) Appointments may be offered on a tenured, tenure-earning, or non-tenure-earning basis. - (b) The ranks assistant professor, associate professor, and professor shall be provided to employees who have tenured or tenure-earning appointments except under the following circumstances: - (1) When an employee holding one of these ranks is placed on a terminal contract, the employee's rank will be retained for the duration of that contract; - (2) Up to five untenured, non-tenure earning employees appointed annually whose rank is specifically approved by the president or president's representative; - (3) Individuals who have officially retired from universities or other organizations who are least 55 years of age; - (4) Tenured employees who decide to give up their tenured status to take advantage of whatever incentives might be offered by such an appointment; - (5) Individuals who have held the rank of professor for at least seven years at an institution of higher education; - (6) Employees with the prefix visiting, provisional, clinical, or research appended to the rank of assistant professor, associate professor, or professor; and - (7) Non-tenure earning employees whose rank, as of the date of ratification of this Agreement, violates the preceding provision. - (c) Terminal, nNon-tenure-earning multiyear renewable appointments of two- to fiveyear duration may be offered.
-Such appointments shall not be provided to E&G-funded employees with the ranks of assistant professor, associate professor, or professor except under the circumstances noted in this section, and shall not be offered to visiting, research, or provisional employees. - (d) Visiting Appointments.
-A visiting appointment is one made to a person having appropriate professional qualifications but not expected to be available for more than a limited period, or to a person in a position which the University does not expect to be available for more than a limited period.
+- (a) Appointments may be offered on a tenured, tenure-earning, or non-tenure-earningbasis. - (b) The ranks assistant professor, associate professor, and professor shall be provided to employees who have tenured or tenure-earning appointments except under the following circumstances: - (1) When an employee holding one of these ranks is placed on a terminal contract, the employee's rank will be retained for the duration of that contract; - (2) Up to five untenured, non-tenure earning employees appointed annually whose rank is specifically approved by the president or president's representative; - (3) Individuals who have officially retired from universities or other organizations whoare least 55 years of age; - (4) Tenured employees who decide to give up their tenured status to take advantageof whatever incentives might be offered by such an appointment; - 81 (5) Individuals who have held the rank of professor for at least seven years at an82 institution of higher education; - (6) Employees with the prefix visiting, provisional, clinical, or research appended to the rank of assistant professor, associate professor, or professor; and - 85 (7) Non-tenure earning employees whose rank, as of the date of ratification of this86 Agreement, violates the preceding provision. - (c) Terminal, non-tenure-earning multiyear renewable appointments of two- to five-year duration may be offered.
+Such appointments shall not be provided to employees with the - 89 ranks of assistant professor, associate professor, or professor except under the - 90 circumstances noted in this section, and shall not be offered to visiting, research, or91 provisional employees. - 92 (d) Visiting Appointments.
+A visiting appointment is one made to a person having 93 appropriate professional qualifications but not expected to be available for more than a 94 limited period, or to a person in a position which the University does not expect to be - 95 available for more than a limited period.
 A visiting appointment, or a sequence of visiting appointments (i.e., an initial appointment followed by another visiting appointment) may not exceed a total of four years.